 was two and a half miles from Preston -

-The churches of Ippollitts, Kings Walden and St Pauls Walden parishes were closer to Preston than St Marys.
+The churches of Ippollitts, Kings Walden and St Pauls Walden parishes were closer to Preston than St Mary.
 So, in the nineteenth century, there are many examples of baptisms, marriages and burials of Preston people being conducted outside the parish of Hitchin.

 In the seventeenth century parliament had concluded that the nation could be unified by one common religion and so outlawed independent churches.
 The Conventicle Act of 1664 prevented more than four people assembling to worship without the Anglican prayer book.